 Peripheral Vascular Disease CODE DO NOT CODE Tortuosity of the vessel alone X 2.
-Tortuosity of the vessel with an inability to insert a catheter X 3.
-Abdominal Aortic Aneurysm (AAA) X 4.
+Tortuosity of the vessel with an inability to insert a catheter X Abdominal Aortic Aneurysm (AAA) X 4.
 Aneurysm in the ascending or descending aorta X 5.
-History of aorto-bifemoral bypass X 6.
-Absence of femoral pulse on either the right or the left X 7.
-Diminished femoral pulse on either right or left or both X 8.
-Claudication X 9.
-A negative popliteal pulse alone (1+1- or 1-1+) X 10.
-Palpable Dorsalis Pedis and Posterior Tibial pulses X 11.
-If pulses are non-palpable, but are Dopplerable X 12.
-If Dorsalis Pedis and Posterior Tibial pulses are absent in X the right or the left or both 13.
-Below the knee amputation of one or both legs X 14.
-Inability to insert a catheter or IABP in femoral arteries X 15.
-At least 50% narrowing in a major femoral artery X
+Absence of femoral pulse on either the right or the left X 6.
+Diminished femoral pulse on either right or left or both X 7.
+Claudication X 8.
+A negative popliteal pulse alone (1+1- or 1-1+) X Palpable Dorsalis Pedis and Posterior Tibial pulses X 10.
+If pulses are non-palpable, but are Dopplerable X 11.
+Inability to insert a catheter or IABP in femoral arteries X